AndyDaMandy/AndyDaMandy/README.md

-- Hi, I’m @AndyDaMandy
-- My specialities include: Ruby, Ruby on Rails, HTML/CSS/JavaScript, React, and various CSS frameworks.
-I know a bit of Python as well.
+My specialities include: Ruby, Ruby on Rails, HTML/CSS/JavaScript, React, and various CSS frameworks.
+I know a bit of Python and Rust as well.
-- I’m interested in ...Coding, Coffee, Art, Books, Language Learning, and Cooking!
-- I’m currently learning ...
-Rust and game development with Dragonruby.
-- I’m looking to collaborate on ...
-FOSS projects.
-- How to reach me ...
-Feel free to reach out to me via email at maldonado.andy.m@gmail.com.

-You can check out my site here: https://andresmaldonado.art
+You can check out my site and blog here: https://andresmaldonado.art

-I post all of my content there.
-I'm not a huge social media user and don't post very often, but I'm hoping to meet new people and be more actively engaged with communities.
+I cross-post onto Medium and Substack as well.